 Focus on the things you appreciate about your relationship and your partner as it will help you to never compare your relationship.
 Write down or tell your partner what you’re grateful for in your relationship.

 Talk to your partner about your feelings and concerns.
 If you’re feeling insecure, talking about it can help ease your worries and motivate you to never compare your relationship.

 Never compare your relationship just because it’s different from what you expect.
 Every relationship is unique, and that’s what makes them special.
 Instead of comparing, celebrate what makes your relationship different.

 15 reasons you should never compare your relationship

 In all fairness, to a spouse or a partner to compare relationships is wrong on many levels but primarily because we’re all unique.

 When you set out searching for the partner that was ideal for you, it wasn’t the partner that your friend on social media is posting about, was it?

 There’s a reason that person is the perfect match for your friend; they share compatibility.
-You should never compare your partner to another person’s partner because you’ll never be satisfied.
+You should never compare your partner to another person’s partner because you’ll probably never be satisfied.
 You will always find that your partner is lacking since the traits you’re looking for belong to someone else.

 Let’s check out some reasons why you never want to compare relationships.

 When you met your partner, you found this person to be an unusual character, someone who specifically answered your needs in only the way they could.
 You probably thought you would never compare your relationship with anyone.